LWVPullman/LeagueWebsite/README.md

 ## Things to do for anyone:
-1. write into the readme, what photos are (Bobbie)
+1. Write into the readme, what photos are (Bobbie)
-3. Advocacy - Getting Involved (Paul)
+2. Advocacy - Getting Involved (Paul)
-4. Some images Paul is adding
-5. Alt text additions to all photos (see example in Template Post at to of page)
+3. Alt text additions to all photos (see example in Template Post at to of page)
-6. Publications section?
+4. Publications section?
 Or does it fit elsewhere.
 Get publications from Paul